-Gain specialist knowledge of the big issues that affect the world we live in.
-You will develop a knowledge of international politics, analyse the theory and practice of international economic relations and explore how these relate to global challenges.
+Gain specialist knowledge of international affairs and global business.
+You will develop a knowledge of international politics, analyse the theories and practices of international economic relations and explore how these relate to global challenges.
 You will learn how to respond to these issues within a business or organisational environment.